The Grace of a Ballerina

 Singapore ballet:

-While documenting Biru at her ballet class in Singapore Ballet and later at Fort canning park for “Ballet under the Stars” - I remembered the first “Ballet under the Star” i saw when i was a theatre student years ago, it left an impression of wonder and attracted me to the next shows.
+While documenting Biru at her ballet class in Singapore Ballet and later at Fort Canning Park for “Ballet under the Stars” - I remembered the first “Ballet under the Star” i saw when i was still a theatre student years ago, it left an impression of wonder and attracted me to the next few shows.

-Since 1987, Singapore Ballet (formerly known as Singapore Dance Theatre) has been impacting generation of singaporeans, gathering people of all races and differences to Dance performances.
-Renamed in 2021 due to its prestigious regionally recognition and their new vision for Ballet Singapore, see it here - About: Singapore Ballet.
+Since 1987, Singapore Ballet (formerly known as Singapore Dance Theatre) has been impacting generations of Singaporeans, gathering people of all races and differences to Dance performances.
+Renamed in 2021 due to its prestigious regional recognition and its new vision for Ballet Singapore, see it here - About: Singapore Ballet.

-Although once a colonial country, arts has made its mark in this tiny nation, increasingly so with companies such as Singapore Ballet.
+Although once a colonial country, the arts has made their mark in this tiny nation, increasingly so with companies such as Singapore Ballet.

 Biru preparing for her technical rehearsals.